 Quite honestly, I didn’t think it would be my thing, but I was wrong.
 It’s great – I even enjoyed stroking the python!

 This is a fantastic experience, and one of the best things to do in Saundersfoot when it’s raining.
 However, it is a popular family attraction and you probably need to pre-book.

 Walk from Saundersfoot to Wiseman's Bridge

-From Saundersfoot centre, you can follow through the railway tunnels, on the Dramway Trail to Wiseman’s Bridge.
+From Saundersfoot town centre, you can follow through the railway tunnels, on the Dramway Trail to Wiseman’s Bridge.
 The kids love this.
 The tunnels for the disused trackway are lit by small red lights, which our kids used to believe were dragon eyes!

 At the other side of the tunnels you’ll join the Pembrokeshire Coastal Path.
-This will take you past the restaurant, Coast and up to Wiseman’s Bridge.
+This will take you past the stylish restaurant, Coast and up to Wiseman’s Bridge.

 If you want to treat yourselves, Coast is a high quality restaurant, with a stunning location overlooking the shore.

 We usually continue as far as the hamlet of Wiseman’s Bridge.
 Here, we stop at the Wiseman’s Bridge Inn for a drink and a chance to appreciate the magnificent Pembrokeshire scenery.
 This pub has outside seating, overlooking the beach.
 You can drive directly to the pub if you don’t fancy the walk.

 The beach on the route to Wiseman’s bridge is mostly stony.
 However, it’s great for exploring.
 The kids enjoy climbing on the rocks and creating fantastic rock art.